-It is the responsibility of everyone working within the Council to identify worthy news items and this should be done as early as possible.
-These might include Mayoral engagements, the Christmas Markets or promoting successes of the Council.
-Ideas for news items should be sent to the Clerk.
+It is the responsibility of everyone working within CTC to identify worthy news items and this should be done as early as possible.
+These might include Mayoral engagements, events or promoting successes of CTC.
+Ideas for news items should be sent to the Town Clerk.

-The Clerk will co-ordinate all media enquiries into the office.
-In certain circumstances it may be appropriate for the lead officer, Councillor or the Mayor to respond to the enquiry, in line with this protocol.
+The Town Clerk will coordinate all media enquiries.
+In certain circumstances it may be appropriate for the lead officer, councillor, or Mayor to respond to the enquiry, in line with this protocol.

-Council officers who are directly approached by a member of the media should not attempt to answer questions themselves without gleaning the full facts and should confer with the Clerk before responding.
+Officers who are directly approached by a member of the media should not attempt to answer questions themselves without gleaning the full facts and should confer with the Clerk before responding.
 However simple, factual queries will be dealt with appropriately by the office.

-Councillors who are directly approached by a member of the media may respond in accordance with the guidance contained in this protocol.
+Members who are directly approached by a member of the media may respond in accordance with the guidance contained in this protocol.

-The Council should not pass comment on leaks, anonymous allegations or allegations about individual staff and Councillors.
-The Council is open and accountable and should always explain if there is a reason why it cannot answer a specific enquiry.
+CTC should not pass comment on leaks, anonymous allegations or allegations about individual officers and members.
+CTC is open and accountable and should always explain if there is a reason why it cannot answer a specific enquiry.